Viswalahiri/Results_Fetcher/README.md

 ## Prerequisites

-This package assumes using Python 3.x.
+This package assumes you use Python 3.x.

 Expected package dependencies are listed in the "requirements.txt" file for PIP, you need to run the following command to get dependencies:
 ```